oskarwiskman/wow-downranking/update_log.md

 #### Update log

+#### 2021-08-25
+* Added Shaman buffs for Tier 2, 3 piece bonus and tier 2.5, 5 piece (Only for Classic).
+* Added cast time to the detailed description table.
+* Chain Heal now displays 3 rows per rank, representing 0, 1 and 2 jumps.
+* Small optimization of some of the calculations by reducing the amount of calls to heavier methods.
+* Prevent YouTube from loading unless cookies are accepted.
+* Host needed .js files.

 #### 2021-08-23
 * Improved user experience when using the HpME vs HpS Slider in the details view.
 Re-calculation is now performed after the slider has been released, and will also trigger a loader whilst processing.